$J$-equation on holomorphic vector bundles: Introduction

-where $F_k$ is curvature of $h_k$.
-Then we have the following: \begin{enumerate} \item The bundle $E \otimes L^k$ satisfies the property \eqref{positivity for Chern characters} with respect to $\omega$ for sufficiently large integer $k$. \item Assume that for sufficiently large integer $k$, there exists a Hermitian metric $\tilde{h}_k \in \Herm(E)$ such that $\tilde{h}_k$ are uniformly bounded in $C^2$ and $h_k:=\tilde{h}_k \otimes h_L^k \in \Herm(E \otimes L^k)$ solves \eqref{J-equation on twisted bundles}.
-Then $E$ is asymptotically $J$-semistable with respect to $(\omega,L)$ for all subbundles.
-Moreover, if $E$ is indecomposable, then it is asymptotically $J$-stable with respect to $(\omega,L)$ for all subbundles. \item Assume that $E$ is simple, sufficiently smooth and asymptotically $J$-stable with respect to $\eta$ for all subbundles.
-Then for sufficiently large integer $k$, there exists a $J$-positive Hermitian metric $h_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles}. \end{enumerate} \end{thm} The first assertion, the equivalence between \eqref{NM criterion} and \eqref{J-equation on surfaces} is essentially due to the Nakai--Moishezon criterion \cite{DP04} and even known in the higher dimensional case \cite{Son20}.
-The properties (2) and (3) are analogues of those for the Gieseker stability \cite{Leu97} and the asymptotic $Z$-stability \cite{DMS20}, where our restriction on the test objects being subbundles is technical, which means that these properties are expected to hold for all asymptotically $J$-stable bundles and coherent subsheaves.
-Also, in (3), if we consider especially the case when $E$ is Mumford stable with respect to $\eta$, then the Hermitian metric $h_k$ that we obtained is of the form $h_k=\tilde{h}_k \otimes h_L^k$, where $\tilde{h}_k \in \Herm(E)$ is constructed as a small deformation of a solution to the weak Hermitian--Einstein equation with respect to $\eta$, and hence in this situation, boundedness of $\tilde{h}_k$ in $C^\infty$ even holds.
+Then we have the following: \begin{enumerate} \item The bundle $E \otimes L^k$ satisfies the property \eqref{positivity for Chern characters} with respect to $\omega$ for sufficiently large integer $k$. \item Assume that there exist a Hermitian metric $h_0 \in \Herm(E)$ and a sequence of $h_0$-compatible integrable connections $D_k$ on $E$ satisfying \begin{enumerate} \item The pair $(h_0 \otimes h_L^k,D_k \otimes D_L^k)$ solves \eqref{J-equation on twisted bundles}. \item $D_k$ are uniformly bounded in $C^1$. \end{enumerate} Then for any subbundle $S \subset E$ with $0<\rank S<r$ that is holomorphic with respect to all $D_k$, we have $\varphi_k(S) \leq \varphi_k(E)$ for sufficiently large $k$, with the strict inequality holding on each level $k$ if $E$ is indecomposable with respect to $D_k$. \item Assume that $E$ is an asymptotically $J$-stable, sufficiently smooth vector bundle and the associated graded object $\Gr(E)$ has at most $2$ Mumford stable components.
+Then for sufficiently large integer $k$, there exists a $J$-positive Hermitian metric $\tilde{h}_k \in \Herm(E \otimes L^k)$ satisfying \eqref{J-equation on twisted bundles}. \end{enumerate} \end{thm} The equivalence between \eqref{NM criterion} and \eqref{J-equation on surfaces} is essentially due to the Nakai--Moishezon criterion \cite{DP04} and even known in the higher dimensional case \cite{Son20}.
+The properties (2) and (3) are analogues of those for the Gieseker stability \cite{Leu97} and the asymptotic $Z$-stability \cite{DMS20}.
+A key observation is that the asymptotic $J$-stability implies Mumford semistability with respect to $\eta$ (Proposition \ref{Mumford stability vs asymptotic J-stability}).
+Indeed, the connection that we obtained in (3) is of the form $D_k \otimes D_L^k$ where the connections $D_k$ on $E$ are constructed as a small deformation from the weak Hermitian--Einstein connection on $\Gr(E)$.
+Thus the boundedness of $D_k$ in $C^\infty$ even holds in this case.
+To prove (3) in the two components case, the standard implicit function theorem is insufficient due to the absence of the weak Hermitian--Einstein connection on $E$.
+As in \cite{ST20}, an approximation method together with the quantitative implicit function theorem is needed.
+In Theorem \ref{existence of a solution on twisted bundles}, we impose a lot of technical assumptions although we expect that all the properties actually hold in full generality.
+Also it would be interesting to extend Theorem \ref{existence of a solution on twisted bundles} to higher dimensional compact K\"ahler manifolds (see Remark \ref{higher dimensional case}).
+We plan to improve these issues in future work.